The Rules of Padel | Simply Explained

 Ready to play?

-With these rules in mind, you are ready to hit the court.
+With these rules in mind, you're ready to hit the court.
 And remember: padel is all about fun.
-So keep it sporty, encourage each other, and use smart gadgets to keep your rhythm.
+So keep it sporty, encourage each other, and use smart gadgets to stay in rhythm.